HKanwal/ai-todolist/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Remember to run `npm install` to install dependencies.

+### Backend

+Run `cd server` to enter the server directory and `npm install` to install dependencies.
+Run `npm run dev` for a dev server on `http://localhost:3001/` in watch mode.
+You are required to add an `OPENAI_KEY` environment variable with an OpenAI API key.

 ## AI Model

 Powered by OpenAI's gpt-3.5-turbo model.